-A new charge cycle is initiated and the fast-charge safety timer is reset when one of the following conditions occurs:
+A new charge cycle is initiated and safety timer is reset when one of the following conditions occurs:

-- The battery voltage falls below the recharge threshold.
+- The battery voltage falls below the recharge threshold

-- A power-on-reset (POR) event occurs.
+- A power-on-reset (POR) event occurs

-- CE is toggled.
+- CE is toggled

 The TTC pin may be taken LOW to disable termination and to disable the safety timer.
-If TTC is pulled to VREF, the bq24616 continues to allow termination but disables the safety timer.
+If TTC is pulled to VREF, the bq24610/7 continues to allow termination but disables the safety timer.
 TTC taken low resets the safety timer.
-When ACOV, VCCLOWV, and SLEEP mode resume normal, the safety timer also is reset.
+When ACOV, VCCLOWV, and SLEEP mode resume normal, the safety timer is reset.